top of page

 Flexibility to suit you!

-I've got well over a decade's experience BC (Before Covid!) of making phone and online sessions as connecting and as effective as meeting with me in person.
-I'm used to navigating different time zones, and whether you're speaking with me from your desk, sofa, balcony, local park or cafe, there are many ways we can capitalise on online or phone sessions to fit really well with the context of your life – in when, where and how we collaborate.
-You can have sessions at very flexible times, from 8.30am - 8.30pm mon - fri, space permitting.
+I'm very used to making phone and online sessions as connecting and as effective as meeting with me in person, having worked this way for 15 years.
+I regularly work with different time zones, and whether you're speaking with me from your desk, sofa or local park, there are many ways we can capitalise on online or phone sessions to fit well with the context of your life.
+You can have sessions at very flexible times - weekdays 8.30am - 8.30pm - availability permitting.

 Appointment times